brandur/sorg/content/drafts/sortsupport-inet.md

 to the network.
 This can get a little confusing because although it's most common to see byte-sized blocks like `/8`, `/16`, `/24`, and `/32`, it's allowed to be any number between 0 and 32.
-It's easy a byte-sized network out of a value (like `1.2.3.`) because you just stop at a byte boundary, but when it's not a round number you have to think at the binary level.
-For example, if I have the value `255.255.255.255/1`, the network is just the leading bit.
+It's easy to mentally a byte-sized network out of a value (like `1.2.3.` out of `1.2.3.4/24`) because you can just stop at the appropriate byte boundary, but when it's not a nice byte multiple you have to think at the binary level.
+For example, if I have the value `255.255.255.255/1`, the network is just the leftmost bit.
-255 in binary is `1111 1111`, so the network is the bit `1` and the subnet is 31 consecutive `1`s.
+255 in binary is `1111 1111`, so the network is the bit `1`
+and the subnet is 31 consecutive `1`s.

 !fig src="/assets/sortsupport-inet/inet-cidr-anatomy.svg" caption="The anatomy of inet and cidr values."